Meet the Team

 Stuart became aware of the needs of Moldova’s orphans in 2005 through a partnership between Sweet Sleep and EMI CMG, where he served as Director of Inventory Management for ten years.
 The following year, Stuart took his first trip to Moldova and his passionate advocacy for orphaned and abandoned children deepened.

-Lisa loves fundraising and engaging with donors!
+Lisa’s greatest joy is growing relationships with others!
 Her previous careers in publishing and conference leading at Lifeway Christian Resources, and as Senior Editor/Investment Limited Partner at J.C.
 Bradford & Co. were the perfect preparation for a development career.

-Whether working with corporate and foundation executives, conducting research, engaging with major gift or planned giving opportunities, she pursues excellence through best practices regarding recurring donations, online acquisition and retention, database management, and board relations.
+She pursues excellence through best practices regarding donations, online acquisition and retention, database management, and board governance.

 Lisa completed her Bachelor of Science degree at Baylor University and her Master of Education in Early Childhood at Middle Tennessee State University.